Intermittent fasting by age chart — explained by Simple

 Frequently Asked Questions

-There is no strict upper age limit for intermittent fasting, but it’s not recommended for those under 18 or over 75, those who are pregnant or breastfeeding, those with eating disorders, or individuals with certain medical conditions.
+There is no strict upper age limit for intermittent fasting, but it’s not recommended for those under 18 or 80 years or older, those who are pregnant or breastfeeding, those with eating disorders, or individuals with certain medical conditions.

 How long a 40-year-old should intermittent fast for is up to them.
 Intermittent fasting is flexible, and the best schedule for anyone in their 40s depends on their preferences and lifestyle.
 They have the full suite to choose from, should they wish!